Credit Hours: 36

 Applications are reviewed on an ongoing basis and students may begin the program in any semester.

-The Master of Education in Instructional Leadership and Academic Curriculum is a fast-paced, accelerated program designed to accommodate working adults.
+The Master of Education with a Major in Instructional Leadership and Academic Curriculum is a fast-paced, accelerated program designed to accommodate working adults.
 When you are admitted into the program, you will be assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses you need for your degree.

 All graduate courses in this program are 16 weeks long.
 Most students choose to take two courses (or six credit hours) in the spring and fall semesters and one course (or three credit hours) in the summer.
 The number of credit hours you take each semester should be discussed with your advisor and reflective of your personal and work schedules.